logv/snorkel/README.md

   4. `heroku config:add GPLUS\_DOMAIN=yourcompanydomain.com` (or change heroku.js to configure auth)
 1. push everything under the snorkel directory (in particular the Procfile) to your heroku git repo.
 If you have git subtree, use: `git subtree push --prefix snorkel heroku master`

+## Dashboarding / Grafana Support

+  The repo [grafana snorkel datasource](https://github.com/logV/grafana-snorkel-datasource) has a plugin for grafana to query snorkel.
+While this plugin is in early stages, grafana is quite amazing.